Draconis-25/Draconis-25.github.io/content/about.md

 +++
 title = "About"
-description = "Hugo, the world's fastest framework for building websites" date = "2022-05-04" aliases = ["about-us", "about", "contact"] author = "Yusuf Yavuzyigit"
+description = "Well, things about me." date = "2022-05-04"
+aliases = ["about-us", "about", "contact"] author = "Yusuf Yavuzyigit"